We’re a homeschool family with four kids living in British Columbia.

 Another draw has been the access to special needs funding that a number of the DLs are known for handling very effectively, and many families have benefited from individualized access to therapies that otherwise aren’t available via the regular school system.

-So, bottom line: section 12/13 registration = not part of the school system, create your own educational program, no strings attached and goverment considers you a Homeschooler; OR Distributed Learning = part of the school system, just not a regular brick & mortar school, expected to follow BC curriculum but also funding for classes and activities provided in varying amounts.
+So, bottom line: section 12/13 registration = not part of the school system, create your own educational program, no strings attached and government considers you a Homeschooler; OR Distributed Learning = part of the school system, just not a regular brick & mortar school, expected to follow BC curriculum but also funding for classes and activities provided in varying amounts.

 For further information on all the rules and options: